Reconciliation – how to maintain financial health for accounting

 Below are the steps involved in the account reconciliation process:

 1. Verify internally recorded transactions

-The first step of reconciliation is to make sure that all of your internal accounts are error-free, and the listed balance in your general ledger is correct and accurate.
+The first step of bank reconciliation is to make sure that all of your internal accounts are error-free, and the listed bank balance in your general ledger is correct and your closing balance accurate.